mnanjwan/mis.ncsportal.com/docs/SYSTEM_SPECIFICATION.md

 12. Make strategic decisions for the command
 13. Oversee multiple units within area of responsibility
 14. Review and approve internal movements
+15. View accepted queries for officers in their command (disciplinary record)
+16. Receive email and in-app notifications when queries are accepted in their command
+17. Access query details and disciplinary history for command officers

 ### CGC (Comptroller General of Customs) - Preretirement Leave Authority
 **Primary Role:** Strategic oversight and preretirement leave management